 Alpha Sigma Alpha Sorority - Developing Women of Poise and Purpose

-Alpha Sigma Alpha is thrilled to be rejoining the Fort Hays State University community and to be given the opportunity to meet you!
-There is much to look forward to, and we hope you join us in this adventure of a lifetime.
+Alpha Sigma Alpha is thrilled to be joining The University of Arizona community and to be given the opportunity to meet you!
+There is much to look forward to, and we hope you join us in this adventure of a lifetime!

 Alpha Sigma Alpha promotes high ideals and standards for its members throughout their lives by emphasizing balance among our four aims of intellectual, physical, social and spiritual development.

 With Alpha Sigma Alpha, you will experience a lifetime of unconditional love, an unlimited number of moments of laughter, and countless opportunities to learn more about yourself, your sisters, living with integrity and intellectual advancement.